eliovinciguerra/CHAOS/README.md

 CHAOS can be configured to inject specific types of faults with clock cycle-level granularity.

 The following parameters are configurable:
-- *o3cpu*: Defines the CPU model used by gem5.
+- *cpu*: Defines the CPU model used by gem5.
-- *probability*: A floating-point value between 0 and 1 that specifies the probability threshold for activating the fault injector in a given clock cycle.
+- *probability*: A floating-point value between 0 and 1 that specifies the probability threshold for activating CHAOS in a given clock cycle.
-- *firstClock*: An integer value indicating the first clock cycle in which the fault injector can be triggered.
+- *firstClock*: An integer value indicating the first clock cycle in which CHAOS can be triggered.
 - *lastClock*: An integer value specifying the last permissible clock cycle for fault injection.
 - *faultType*: A string specifying the type of fault to be injected.
 Available options include:
     - 'bit_flip' – a single-bit inversion.